 While you may need months of therapy, and will continue pelvic muscle strengthening exercises at home, you can turn around the health of your pelvic floor and experience great muscle tone in the area.
 At New Heights Physical Therapy, we believe in taking care of your total health and well-being.
-If you think you could benefit from pelvic floor therapy, give us a call today!
+This applies not only to pelvic health, but to a whole range of treatments that we specialize in.
+So if you think you could benefit from support and experience in your pelvic floor therapy, give us a call today!

 Benefits of Pelvic Floor Therapy in Portland OR and Vancouver WA

 Seeing Patients in the following Portland and Vancouver areas: